 Like many couples, we try to balance activities when we travel.
 I’d be happy spending all day on nature walks, but my husband can only take so many birds before he’s ready for a relaxing day on the beach, and an evening of live music.
 In some areas it’s tough to find this balance, but Costa Rica gave us so many choices!

-The resorts along the coast offer stunning views, beautiful pools, and many recreation options, including golf courses.
+The resorts along the coast offer stunning views, beautiful pools, and many recreation options, including golf courses and opportunities for horseback riding.
 One resort we visited, Marriott Los Suenos, would be wonderful for a Costa Rica family vacation.
-In addition to the Pacific coast beach and beautifully designed pool, they offered a kid’s club, mini golf, and a children’s pool.
+In addition to the Pacific Ocean beach and beautifully designed pool, they offered a kid’s club, mini golf, and a children’s pool.

 For those more adventurous (and younger) than us, there’s plenty of thrilling activities to enjoy.
 Try zip-lining through the rainforest, or whitewater rafting.
 Hike around the volcanoes, parasail, or learn to surf.
 Some of the world’s best surfing spots in Costa Rica, particularly in the central Pacific coast towns of Hermosa and Jaco. [visit Veggtravel’s 10 Day Costa Rica Itinerary for more adventurous ideas and a budget itinerary for Costa Rica]